 Commencing on the date that our securities are first listed on Nasdaq through the earlier of consummation of our initial business combination and our liquidation, we will pay GigManagement, LLC, an affiliate of our Sponsor, a monthly fee of \$30,000 per month for office space and general and administrative services until the consummation of an initial business combination.
 The CFO shall be entitled to payment of \$20,000 per month for services in such capacity, and Sponsor and the officers and directors shall also be entitled to reimbursement from our company for their out-of-pocket expenses incurred and advisory fees shall be paid to the directors and advisors in connection with certain activities on our company's behalf.
-This arrangement is being agreed to by an affiliate of our Chairman of our Board of Directors and Chief Executive Officer compensation in lieu of a salary.
+This arrangement is being agreed to by an affiliate of our Chairman of our Board of Directors for our benefit and is not intended to provide such affiliate of our Chairman of our Board of Directors and Chief Executive Officer compensation in lieu of a salary.
 We believe that such fees are at least as favorable as we could have obtained from an unaffiliated third party for such services.